victormeal/Cisco_Nexus_Training_Notes/vPC/vpc_notes.md

 - Cisco Fabric Services protocol (CFS):  Underlying protocol running on top of vPC peer-link providing reliable synchronization and consistency check mechanisms between the 2 peer devices.

-VPC synchronize the MAC table ( MAC - Port association )

-otherwise, the MAC would be associated with the peer-link instead of VPC (local)

 ## VPC loop prevention rule
 Need this 3 things to happen in order to drop the packet: